IntuitionAmiga/six5go2/README.md

 Specify hex as optional parameter with the disassembler to have opcodes as comments in the source output.

-To build the project, run the following command:
+To build the project:

     git clone https://github.com/intuitionamiga/six5go2.git
     cd six5go2
     go build -ldflags="-s -w" .

-To run the disassembler on the AllSuiteA 6502 opcode test suite, run the following command:
+To run the disassembler on the AllSuiteA 6502 opcode test suite:

     ./six5go2 AllSuiteA.bin 4000 dis